 Many functions of the government of Athens appear to have been taken over by Angela Merkel.
 That is not exactly the long term outcome the Greeks were hoping for in 1944.

-His speech revealed a six point plan for dealing with Europe that pulled no punches.
+So, his speech revealed a six point plan for dealing with Europe that pulled no punches.
 That set of points was then reinforced with a simple vision, a very simple vision:

 Boil it down to the single market.
 Scrap the social chapter.
 Scrap the fisheries policy.
 We could construct a relationship with the EU that more closely resembled that of Norway or Switzerland – except that we would be inside the single market council, and able to shape legislation.